 You need to:

 - ensure empty glasses and bottles are cleared promptly

 - not tolerate disorderly or offensive behaviour on the premises

-- regularly check to ensure the toilet facilities are kept clean, safe and available
+- regularly check to ensure the toilet facilities in taverns, function centres, nightclubs and adult entertainment premises are kept clean, safe and available

 - manage noise so as not to disturb neighbours